LAST UPDATED: 30 August 2017

 - Did you know that every year millions of animals are also subjected to painful tests in the production of cosmetics?
 While primates aren't known to be used for cosmetic testing, rabbits most certainly are, so you can help take the bunny cruelty out of beauty by wising up on the companies that do test on animals — and always choosing cruelty-free.

-- April 20th marked the start of World Week for Animals in Laboratories 2015 — support Humane Research Australia's campaign to Ban Primate Experiments — head to their website for more information on how to help free animals from cruel and unnecessary tests.
+- Support Humane Research Australia's work to Ban Primate Experiments — head to their website for more information on how to help free animals from cruel and unnecessary tests.

 Many thanks to Humane Research Australia for sharing their research and information, and for their tireless work to end animal experimentation.